iilab/openmentoring-content/en/topics/tool-91-computer-hygiene/1-computer-hygiene/3-2-learn.md

 ---
-title: Keeping your software up to date
+title: Keep your software up to date
-source:
 ---
 # Limit software weakness and vulnerabilities
 Keeping your software up to date limits weaknesses in the software that can be exploited by malware.